spec0p/pg-docs/sdk-js.md

 #### Send messages to the opponent

 If the game requires to send messages to the opponent that should not be evaluated by the server-side rules, it can use this function.
-Optionally, you can specify if you do not want to allow more than one message to be sent within the specified time in milliseconds.
-If this is called more than once during this interval only the last message will be sent.
+Optionally, you can specify if you do not want to allow more than one message to be sent within a specified time in milliseconds.
+In this case, if the function is called more than once during the specified interval, only the last message will be sent.

 ```js
 PG.playerMessage(